 3 Ways to Increase Workplace Safety Interactively

-Accidents happen in the workplace on a daily basis, and sadly a large number of them are fully avoidable.
-Sometimes workers can move a little too quickly and eagerly, unaware of the danger they put themselves and others in by not thinking first.
-In other instances, employees may not know exactly how to use certain pieces of safety equipment because they either weren’t tested properly or only watched a couple of mandatory informational videos when they were first hired on.
+Accidents happen in the workplace daily; sadly, many are entirely avoidable.
+Sometimes, workers can move a little too quickly and eagerly, unaware of the danger they put themselves and others in by not thinking first.
+In other instances, employees may not know precisely how to use specific safety equipment because they either weren’t appropriately tested or only watched a couple of mandatory informational videos when they were first hired on.
 Studies show that interactive learning is the best way to get people to retain data.
-Next up are three ways that you can reduce the likelihood of a workplace accident by teaching your staff how to be safer interactively.
+Next are three ways to reduce the likelihood of a workplace accident by teaching your staff how to be safer interactively.

 Don’t Be Afraid to Put Your Staff in the Hot Seat